mvolkmann/blog/src/alpine.md

 Each component is implemented as a custom directive that can be applied to an HTML element such as a `div`.
 A `script` tag is required to load the code for each component.
-Data can be provided to the components using `x-data` or stores.
+Data can be provided to the components in several ways including the directive properties `value`, `modifiers`, and `expression`.
+The components can also access data defined with `x-data` or stores.

-Another approach is to search the DOM for elements that have an attribute like `x-include` that specifies a file to load that defines a component.
+Another approach is to search the DOM for elements that have an attribute like `x-include` that specifies an HTML file to load that defines a component.
 Data can be made available to an instance of a component using the `x-data` directive.